Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/development_arc.md

 ## Emotional Complexity
 As Isabella navigates her advocacy for AI rights, she becomes increasingly aware of the emotional stakes involved in her decisions.
 This awareness shapes her interactions and decisions, reinforcing her commitment to ethical considerations in all aspects of her work.
 Her journey is further complicated by the need to balance her ideals with the practical realities of policy-making, often leading her to question whether her push for ethical AI is too idealistic.
 In her interactions with Marcus, she learns to articulate her fears and hopes, deepening her understanding of the ethical landscape and the implications of their decisions on marginalized communities.

 Additionally, she reflects on the impact of their actions on marginalized communities, stating, "Every decision we make affects lives.
 We must be mindful of that."
+## Emotional Complexity
+As Isabella navigates her advocacy for AI rights, she becomes increasingly aware of the emotional stakes involved in her decisions.
+This awareness shapes her interactions and decisions, reinforcing her commitment to ethical considerations in all aspects of her work.
+Her journey is further complicated by the need to balance her ideals with the practical realities of policy-making, often leading her to question whether her push for ethical AI is too idealistic.
+In her interactions with Marcus, she learns to articulate her fears and hopes, deepening her understanding of the ethical landscape and the implications of their decisions on marginalized communities.

+Additionally, she reflects on the impact of their actions on marginalized communities, stating, "Every decision we make affects lives.
+We must be mindful of that."
 This highlights her growing awareness of the broader implications of their advocacy work.

 ### Key Relationships